School of Psychology

 Yes.
 All students in good standing have been awarded assistantships which pay a modest monthly stipend and come with a waiver of tuition in exchange for 20-hours/week of department or community-based work.
 In the first few years, many students participate in grant funded research, offer support for faculty teaching, and oftentimes are responsible for teaching their own undergraduate courses.
 As training continues, students are funded on assistantships which again pay a modest stipend and include a waiver of tuition in exchange for supervised clinical experiences in the community.
 Students in the first four years of their training typically receive such financial support in addition to any financial aid received from private or federal loans.

+]Please see www.usm.edu for information about Covid-related restrictions.]
 While applicants are free to visit the USM campus anytime, a campus tour is made available for students during the invited, on-campus interviews in February (doctoral program) or April (master’s program).
+(For the 2021 Fall application cycle, please note that the GRE is not required and all graduate admission interviews will be conducted online.)
 We do not offer private tours or appointments prior the on-campus interviews.
 We find that students are offered the best exposure to the campus, city of Hattiesburg, and to the students and faculty of the Counseling Psychology program when we can coordinate our efforts well.

 It is a common misperception that making a personal connection with the Training Director offers applicants some benefit with the review process.
 The Counseling Psychology program faculty prefer that applicants delay their on-campus visits until the interview day.
 During this day, prospective students are offered a good deal of attention and exposed to faculty, staff, students, and the Hattiesburg area.
 Such attention cannot be afforded to each applicant individually visiting campus.